 Sewing the Seams

-at New York Fashion Week 2011
+Chinese aesthetic on display in a Derek Lam design at New York Fashion Week 2011 |

 Last September, French luxury house Hermès did a curious thing.
 It launched a new brand called Shang Xia, inspired by and meant for the Chinese market.
 The collections comprise clothing, home and tableware created with traditional Chinese materials, marking the first time an international luxury name has tailored lines around a Chinese aesthetic.
 “The idea is to bring the Hermès philosophy to China, to create a Chinese Hermès,” company CEO Patrick Thomas told the AFP.